This appendix contains UML sequence diagrams that describe the flow of method calls through the Service Bus runtime.

 Figure E-1 Inbound Messages at Runtime

-The sequence diagram shown in this section describes the flow of outbound messages through the Service Bus runtime.
+The sequence diagram shown in Figure E-2 describes the flow of outbound messages through the Service Bus runtime.

 The Service Bus runtime routes the message to an external service.
 The transport provider creates metadata for the request and creates a